School: School of Social Work - Mumbai Campus

 Centre: Centre for Disability Studies and Action

-The focus among professionals in the field of disability rehabilitation today is on rights of persons with disability, equalisation of opportunities and their integration into mainstream society.
-It has been formally recognised that people with disabilities are people who have the economic, emotional, physical, intellectual, spiritual, social and political needs that other people have.
+The focus among professionals in the field of disability rehabilitation today is on the rights of persons with disability, equalisation of opportunities and their integration into mainstream society.
+It has been formally recognised that people with disabilities are people who have the same economic, emotional, physical, intellectual, spiritual, social and political needs that other people have.
 Though we have come a long way, we still have far to go in ensuring an inclusive, barrier-free and rights-based society for persons with disabilities.
-In India, disabled persons are still oppressed and marginalised, and denied the opportunity for full citizenship and participa- tion and from living a reasonable quality of life because of society’s persistent stereotypical and prejudiced per- ception of them as inferior, incapable and inadequate, a drain on family resources, and costly for society to maintain.
+In India, persons with disability are still oppressed and marginalised, and denied the opportunity to lead a reasonable quality of life because of society’s persistent stereotypical and prejudiced perceptions of them as inferior, incapable and inadequate; a drain on family resources; and costly for society to maintain.

-The Master of Arts in Social Work (Disability Studies and Action) enables students to understand and conceptualise disability as socially constructed and finds explanations for disablement within the context of a person’s life, rather than within individuals themselves.
-Rehabilitation conducted within a comprehensive social framework is not only about the removal of barriers at the individual lev- el, it is also about the removal of physical and attitudinal barriers in society at large.
-Rehabilitation, therefore, includes not only engaging with persons with disability, but also emphasises the need for engaging with the community and other systems of society for creating more enabling environments so that their complete in- tegration into mainstream society is possible.
+The M.A.
+Social Work in Disability Studies and Action enables students to understand and conceptualise disability as socially constructed and find explanations for disablement within the context of a person’s life, rather than within the individuals themselves.
+Rehabilitation conducted within a comprehensive social framework is not only about the removal of barriers at the individual level, but also, about the removal of physical and attitudinal barriers in society at large.
+It includes not only engaging with persons with disability, but also engaging with the community and other systems of society for creating more enabling and inclusive environments so that their complete integration into mainstream society is possible.

 Distribution of Credit Hours:

 Open Elective Courses (CBCS)

 Disciplinary Elective Course (CBCS)

 Social Work Practice with Groups

 Theoretical Perspectives and their Application to Disbility Rehabilitation Social Work